photoprism/photoprism-docs/docs/getting-started/docker.md

 *[RAW]: RAW files contain image data captured during exposure in an unprocessed format *[Web UI]: Progressive Web App that can be installed on your home screen and provides a native app-like experience *[CLI]: Command-Line Interface
-*[AVC]: Video compression standard, also known as H.264 and MPEG-4 AVC
+*[AVC]: MPEG-4 AVC video compression standard, also known as H.264